-The maximum power dissipation depends on operating ambient temperature for fixed $T{J\ (MAX)}$ and thermal resistance, θ{JA} .
-For the RT8278 packages, the derating curves in Figure 8 allow the designer to see the effect of rising ambient temperature on the maximum power dissipation.
+The maximum power dissipation depends on operating ambient temperature for fixed $T{J~(MAX)}$ and thermal resistance, θ{JA} .
+The derating curves in Figure 8 allow the designer to see the effect of rising ambient temperature on the maximum power dissipation.